 What is the scope of your research?
 What questions are you trying to answer?

-:
+Peter Birkholz: Our research aims to improve the manufacturing process of synthetic vocal fold models.
+These models can be utilized for basic phonetic research, medical research, or for robotic vocal tract models, such as talking robots.

 What are the most recent developments in your field of research?